williamcanin/crud_rust_redis/README.md

 REDIS_PORT=
 ````

-> Note: Fill in according to your bank details.
+> Note: Fill in according to the data in your database.

 3 - Run the test to verify the connection: